banner image

 Examples of developmental trauma include emotional abuse, physical abuse, neglect, sexual abuse, and chronic family dysfunction.
 These experiences can disrupt a child's sense of safety, security, and attachment, leading to difficulties in various areas of development, including cognitive, emotional, social, and behavioral functioning.

-In my practice, I specialize in EMDR Therapy as the primary approach to treating trauma.
-EMDR helps your brain and body process traumatic memories, facilitating a shift in how you perceive and respond to the experiences of your past.
+In our practice, we specialize in EMDR Therapy as the primary approach to treating trauma.
+EMDR Therapy helps your brain and body process traumatic memories, facilitating a shift in how you perceive and respond to the experiences of your past.

 Your past experiences don't have to dictate your present and your future.
 With the right support and therapy, you can heal and recover.